SAP-samples/btp-developer-guide-cap/documentation/remote-service/develop/extend-app.md

       }
     ```

-11. To run tests, navigate to `tests/test.js` and  Replace line no.3 with the below code snippet
+11. To run tests, navigate to `tests/test.js` and replace line no.3 with the code snippet below

     ```js
     const { GET, POST, DELETE, PATCH, expect } = cds.test(__dirname + '../../', '--with-mocks');